-The legendary vintage racing car – introduced in the market in 1962 has a special place in the hearts of collectors and car lovers and is one of the rarest and most valuable cars globally.
+One of the Ferrari’s finest is the Ferrari 250 GTO – a classic racing car that has a special place in the hearts of collectors and car lovers.
+It’s one of the rarest and most valuable cars globally with only 36 units in its whole production run.

 The first Ferrari 250 GTO has a remarkable legacy that has extended well beyond its extremely short manufacturing cycle in the early 60s cementing itself as the most demanded automobile in history.